 *Fever-reducing medicine and room for any other current medications

-*small zippered bag containing a couple of menstrual pads–these can serve more than one purpose…think nose bleeds
+*small zippered bag containing a couple of menstrual pads and/or tampons–these can serve more than one purpose…think nose bleeds

-*a baby wrap or mei tai–the all fabric, homemade kind are very easy to pack into a diaper bag b/c they aren’t so bulky.
+*a baby wrap or mei tai–the all-fabric, homemade kind are very easy to pack into a diaper bag because they aren’t so bulky.

 READ: Homemade Baby Carriers